arjun-krishna1/ideas/homunculus.md

 # Simulating users for end to end testing
+## Elevator Pitch
+- Set up daily end to end testing with logs and reporting with 0 lines of code
 ## MVP
 - Give your url
 - Opens your website through a proxy